Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Literature Review

 Beyond applying known application methods to new problems, there is a growing body of research surrounding cryptocurrency-specific approaches to fraud detection.
 Similar to the research surrounding credit card fraud detection, supervised and semi-supervised models combined with hybrid learning approaches tend to produce the most accurate fraud detection models \cite{bhowmik_comparative_2021}.
 Other researchers, however, have begun to propose novel ML models that more effectively address the graphical, interconnected nature of blockchain transaction data \cite{aziz_lgbm_2022}.

-Many challenges surrounding ML-based fraud detection, particularly for cryptocurrency, have yet to be addressed.
-Notably, the balance of privacy and security poses a unique challenge \cite{ahmed_secure_2024}.
-As privacy is a major draw for cryptocurrency users, this attribute must be maintained.
-Unfortunately, security naturally challenges privacy, thus a technological paradox is formed.
-Related research has proposed FL as a solution to privacy concerns, as training data is decentralized, however, FL itself has inherent security loopholes that have yet to be addressed \cite{zhang_security_2022}.

-While ML has been leveraged to perpetrate cryptocurrency scams, promising research indicates that advanced algorithms can be part of a solution \cite{ashfaq_machine_2022}.
-As blockchain data is best presented as a graphical dataset (a network of nodes and edges storing information in both the instance itself and the connection between instances), traditional data analytics techniques have often fallen short.
-Machine learning models, however, excel in this domain making them part of a very strong solution.
-Furthermore, developments in ML have proposed encouraging solutions to problems with false positive rates and real-time detection \cite{kathareios_catch_2017}.
+While ML has been leveraged to perpetrate cryptocurrency scams, promising research indicates that these tools can also be part of a solution \cite{ashfaq_machine_2022}.
+Traditional data analytics tools, along with more advanced methods, rely heavily on the more straightforward nature of both structured and unstructured datasets.
+The study of graph data (characterized by a network of nodes and edges storing information in both the instance itself and the connection between instances) is still relatively new, as the advantage of this dataset style became most prominent after the rise of the internet.
+As blockchain data is best presented as a graphical dataset, traditional data analytics techniques have often fallen short as the nuances of transactions is lost.
+Machine learning models, however, excel in this domain, making them a promising tool for the job.
+Furthermore, developments in ML have suggested encouraging solutions to problems such as high false positive rates and real-time detection \cite{kathareios_catch_2017} through the addition of a nearest neighbor checker after the unsupervised anomaly detection stage.

-Existing research surrounding fraud detection for blockchain transactions and the application of XAI strategies largely neglects the graphical nature of cryptocurrency transactions and focuses only on major coins \cite{hasan_detecting_2024}.
-While the existing research is certainly valuable, much of the fraudulent activity occurs away from established coins such as Bitcoin and Ethereum.
-Additionally, identifying and explaining fraudulent behavior from a graphical perspective better encompasses the nature of the task.

-As much of the academic literature implies, the best solution is one that reaches across all three of the above sectors so that all stakeholders are integrated effectively.
+While many existing approaches to modernizing fraud detection focus on the models used to detect fraud alone, it should be noted that the explainability of these models is also necessary.
+There is a growing interest in combining XAI models and LLMs to improve the interoperability of black box models that could be the key to addressing concerns surrounding model faithfulness and explainability\cite{cambria_xai_2024}.
+Furthermore, this particular application of LLMs appears to be relatively successful in other applications and research \cite{wu_usable_2025}.